-The Cullinan II is a 317.40-carat cushion cut diamond, and the centerpiece of the British Imperial State Crown.
+The Cullinan II is a 317.40 carat (ct) cushion cut diamond and the centerpiece of the British Imperial State Crown.
 Do you know the history behind this beautiful diamond?

-This famous diamond is also known as the “Second Star of Africa” because it is the second largest cut stone originating from the great Cullinan diamond found in South Africa, the largest diamond ever discovered at 3,025 carats.
-The Cullinan, named after Thomas Cullinan, the Chairman of the Premier Diamond Mining Company, was presented to the King Edward VII of England as a birthday gift on November 9, 1907, from the nation of South Africa.
+This famous diamond is also known as the “Lesser Star of Africa” because it is the second largest stone cut from the great Cullinan diamond found in South Africa in 1905.
+At 3,106 ct, the Cullinan, named after Thomas Cullinan, Chairman of the Premier Diamond Mining Company, is the largest rough diamond ever discovered.
+It was presented to Edward VII, King of the United Kingdom of Great Britain and Ireland, as a birthday gift on November 9, 1907, from the nation of South Africa.

-The British royalty had the Cullinan Diamond cut into 9 large diamonds and 96 small brilliants, including the Cullinan I (also called the Great Star of Africa which is in the Sovereign’s Sceptre), and the Cullinan II, set in the front of the band of the Imperial State Crown.
-Did you know that both the Cullinan I and II can be taken out of their existing settings, and mounted together as a brooch?
+The King had the Cullinan Diamond cut into nine large diamonds and 96 small brilliants.
+The largest diamond, Cullinan I (also called the Great Star of Africa), is set in the Sovereign’s Sceptre, and the Cullinan II is set in the front of the band of the Imperial State Crown.
 We’ll discuss the Cullinan III and IV in a later installment of our Famous Diamonds series.

 The Imperial State Crown is used during the coronation ceremony and on formal occasions, such as the annual State Opening of Parliament.
 Garrard & Co. made the Imperial State Crown in 1937 for the coronation of King George VI, Queen Elizabeth II’s father.
 Its design is based on the crown made for Queen Victoria’s coronation in 1838.

 Originally published on Feb.
 26, 2014.
 Last updated on July 26, 2019.